 - Certi-PUR certified.

 Nectar is one of the leading mattress sellers in the US.
 It falls under mid-range pricing and is quite popular among sleepers with back pain.

 Additionally, if you sleep hot and looking for a mattress that can keep you cool, the Nectar mattress will suit your needs.

-The Nectar has 5 layers with top layers being gel memory foam layer with quilted cover for extreme comfort.
+The Nectar has 5 layers with the top layers being a gel memory foam layer with a quilted cover for extreme comfort.
 To further support the cooling effect, the base of the mattress is made with breathable foam.